TricksterGuy/TricksterGuy.github.io/_posts/2019-4-25-Eeeh-Easy-Mode.md

 {% include image.html
             img="https://thumbs.gfycat.com/OptimalThoseFoal-size_restricted.gif"
-            title="Welp"
+            alt="Homer Hiding"
-            caption="Really hope he didn't see me because it was really just down the street. :^)" %}
+            caption="Welp!
+Really hope he didn't see me because it was really just down the street. :^)" %}

 Also Will if you are reading this, after this point if you see me do this, you got my permission to sprint over and tackle me or something!
 Just writing this will prevent me from doing so.